blog posts

 8- In this section, the current volume of your database and also the volume that the database has deducted from your WordPress are displayed.

-By clicking on the Setting option, you can set the operations that we have described to be applied periodically automatically.
-(Not recommended
+By clicking the Settings option, you can configure the operations we described to run automatically at set intervals.
+(Not recommended)

 Use of unoptimized and high-volume images

-It may have happened to you that you did not pay attention to reducing the size or compressing the images when uploading them to WordPress.
-After some time, when you check the speed of your site with tools like Gtmetrix, you will realize how much images need optimization.
-But optimizing each image manually is a difficult task.
-The right solution is to use Wp smush plugin.
+It may have happened to you that you did not reduce image size or compress images when uploading them to WordPress.
+Over time, when you check your site speed with tools like GTmetrix, you will see how many photos need optimization.
+But manually optimizing each image is difficult.
+The right solution is to use the WP Smush plugin.

-Compress and optimize images in WordPress with WP Smush plugin
+Compress and optimize images in WordPress with the WP Smush plugin

 Advantages of using the image compression plugin

 With the help of this image compression plugin, you can easily optimize all the images in the host and directory.
-Identify very large and small images and enable lazy loading.
-By doing this, you help to increase the speed of page loading and SEO of your website.
+Identify huge and small pictures and enable lazy loading.
+By doing this, you help increase your website’s page load speed and SEO.

 1- Install WP Smush plugin